detec/SF5JSF/README.md

 	- jaxrs/usersettings/filter/id/{settingId}/sf5;login={login} GET	- get setting by its ID and user login in Openbox SF5 XML format, only "application/xml" "Accept" HTTP header is supported;
 	- jaxrs/usersettings/filter/{type}/{typeValue};login={login} GET 	- get user's settings, filtered by arbitrary field name and field value, with provided user login;
 	- jaxrs/usersettings/filter/login/{typeValue} GET 					- get all user's settings;
 	- jaxrs/usersettings/create;login={login} POST 						- send new setting to save in database for user specified.
 User should already exist, login in matrix parameter and in "User" field should coincide.
-New setting id is returned in HTTP header "SettingId".
+New setting ID is returned in HTTP header "SettingId".

 - Users
 	- jaxrs/users/filter/login/{login} GET 				- get user by its login, returning JSON value, if found;
-	- jaxrs/users/exists/login/{login} GET 				- enables to check if the user with such login name exists, returning id of user;
+	- jaxrs/users/exists/login/{login} GET 				- enables to check if the user with such login name exists, returning user ID;
-	- jaxrs/users/create POST 							- send new user to save in database, new user id is returned as response body.
+	- jaxrs/users/create POST 							- send new user to save in database, new user ID is returned as response body.

 ## Maven profiles ##